DeepLabCut/DeepLabCut/docs/maDLC_AdvUserGuide.md

 # How to think about using maDLC:

+Firstly you should think of maDLC being **four** parts.
+- (1) curate data that allows you to track the objects/animals of interest.
+- (2) Create a high quality pose estimation model.
+- (3) IF you need to track in time (i.e., propogate identity, you need to perform tracking.
+- (4) Any and all post-processing you wish to so with the output data, either within DLC or outside of it.

-Firstly you should think of maDLC being two parts.
-The first is pose estimation as is standard in DLC.
-You should label, train, and evaluate the pose estimation performance first.
+Thus, you should always label, train, and evaluate the pose estimation performance first.
 If and when that performance is high quality, then you should go forward to tracking.
 There is a natural break point for this, as you will see below.

 # Install and test: